lagotto/lagotto/docs/api.md

 </tbody>
 </table>

 The API response to get a list of articles or a single article is the same as for the v3 API.
-You can also use one of the other supported identifiers (pmid, pmcid, mendeley_uuid) instead of the DOI.
+You can also use one of the other supported identifiers (pmid or pmcid) instead of the DOI.

 ### Create article
 A sample curl API call to create a new article would look like this: